byteduck/GLCraft/README.md

 * Minecraft Textures: [Download](http://codepixl.net/GLCraft/Minecraft.zip)

 Take a look at the wiki to see how you can make your own plugins for GLCraft.

+# Launching
+Make sure to use `-XX:MaxHeapFreeRatio=50 -XX:MinHeapFreeRatio=10` JVM arguments for the best memory usage if you actually care.
+GLCraft uses a ton of memory when generating / loading a world, and the JVM will keep most of the memory to itself when it's done being loaded.
+As a result, only like 10% of the heap ends up being used once the world is loaded.
+So, these arguments make sure the JVM downsizes the heap more aggressively.
+I *could* optimize the memory usage, but it's an old project and I don't see a reason to.

+If you don't use those arguments, you'll end up seeing  usage in the 1-2GB range.
+With them, it's less than a GB.

 # Todo